OFSAA cross country: Course location and specifications

-The course starting line must be 65–75 metres in width and include a separate starting box for competitors from each regional Association (and two boxes for TDSSAA competitors).
-Each starting box must measure three metres wide and four metres deep.
+The course starting line must be 50 metres in width and include a separate starting box for competitors from each regional Association (and an additional box for the host region).
+Each starting box must measure 2.5 metres wide and four metres deep.

 Scoring and awards

 Team scores are determined by summing the finishing places of the top four runners on each team, with lower numeric scores indicating a higher placement for the team.
 Ties are decided in favour of the team whose fourth runner finished first.

 Medals are awarded to the top three teams and top three individuals in each event.
 Ribbons are awarded to individuals and teams who finish fourth through tenth.
 A banner is awarded to the school represented by the first place team in each event.

 As of 2014, medals are awarded to the top three teams and individuals in each event, with ribbons awarded for all other individuals and teams in the top 10.